-Pain is a somatic and emotional sensation which is unpleasant in nature and associated with actual or potential tissue damage.
+Pain is a somatic and emotional sensation that is unpleasant in nature and associated with actual or potential tissue damage.
 Physiologically, the function of pain is critical for survival and has a major evolutionary advantage.
-This is because behaviours which cause pain are often dangerous and harmful, therefore they are generally not reinforced and are unlikely to be repeated.
+This is because behaviours that cause pain are often dangerous and harmful, therefore they are generally not reinforced and are unlikely to be repeated.

 This article will provide a general overview of a ‘classic’ picture of pain i.e. the pain we feel when we stub our toe or touch something sharp.
 It will focus on how the pain pathway is initiated and processed within the spinal cord.

 Within the pain pathway there are 3 orders of neurones that carry action potentials signalling pain: